TypeDB 3.0 is live! Get started for free.

 The time has come to actually run our queries.
 Recall from the Quickstart, the first two steps of the TypeQB workflow are always as follows:

-1. Ensure that your TypeDB server is running.
+1. Ensure that your TypeDB cluster is running.

 2. From the TypeDB client of your choice, establish a connection to the server.